-Jayson’s year didn’t go as smoothly though, with some unforeseen issues making his big race of the year much harder than it should have been.
+For some of us things didn’t go as smoothly though, with some unforeseen issues happening to all of us, some races being postponed and so on, things might have been harder than they should have been.
 Like anything in life, stuff happens that you just can’t plan for.
 Ultimately though, if you don’t make plans in the first place, you’re far less likely to actually work to achieve a goal.

 Conversely, if we’re a bit blasé about our New Year goals, they probably won’t happen.
 Getting the balance between planning what you want to do and not putting too much pressure on yourself is key.
 And this is a great time of year to do it.
 Why?
 You can honestly reflect at the end of the year on what you have enjoyed, disliked, done well at and done really badly at.
 It is a time when you can think about how to do things differently and get what you really want from the next chapter of your life.

 So how do you do it?
 While everyone is different, and this method may not work for you, the SMART idea is actually really useful.
 I don’t necessarily adhere to it rigidly when thinking about what I want to do, but as you set down your initial thoughts for 2022, try thinking about them in terms of this method, and it might make planning easier.

 This is a really important one.
 Set a goal that is targeted, such as doing a certain race, or doing an event in a particular time.
 If your goal is, ‘I’m going to run a marathon this year’, which one will you do?
 It’s easier to stick to something when you’ve made that commitment.
 Then get it entered!